 This arrangement greatly improves Tree-ear’s life.
 Every afternoon, he gets a delicious lunch, of which he eats only half.
 He then hides the remainder and takes it home to Crane-man to have for dinner.
 After a day or two, however, whenever he returns to get his hidden lunch bowl, he finds it completely refilled, which he soon discovers is thanks to Min’s wife.
 Gradually, Tree-ear’s tasks get more involved; he is allowed to dig the clay for the pots and even help load the kiln.

 And then, from China, comes an embassy, looking for a potter upon whom to bestow a royal commission.
 That potter will make pottery solely for the king and must be the best potter that can be found.
 Tree-ear knows that this is Min’s life long ambition and that, since a commission is for life and new commissions are given out only every few decades, this is Min’s only chance.
 Will he get it?
 (I know, and you don’t.
 But if you read the book, we’ll both know).

-The story line, while simple, is not necessarily predictable; it doesn’t have that cookie cutter feel that so many adolescent books have (kid has no friends, feels alone; something happens; everything is better).
+The story line in A Single Shard, while simple, is not necessarily predictable; it doesn’t have that cookie cutter feel that so many adolescent books have (kid has no friends, feels alone; something happens; everything is better).

 This book really is just spectacularly written.
-I listened to it on CD in the car and finished it in about three days.
-There was nothing I didn’t like about this book; nothing that would make me amend my recommendation (“it’s all great except for this one section. . . “).
+I listened to to it on CD in the car and finished it in about three days.
+There was nothing I didn’t like about A Single Shard; nothing that would make me amend my recommendation (“it’s all great except for this one section. . . “).